 Monument Baky şöhrat (Eternal glory) was unveiled in 1970 in honour of the 25th anniversary of the Victory in the centre of Ashgabat.
-This new monument was updated and now the four 27-meter high steles embodying the unfolding flower, were replaced with five steles with a base in the form of eight-pointed star.
+This new monument was updated and now the four 27-meter high steles embodying the unfolding flower were replaced with five steles with a base in the form of an eight-pointed star.

 Alem Cultural and Entertainment Center

 Alem, meaning ‘Universe’, has been awarded the Guinness World Record for the largest indoor Ferris wheel ever made.
 There were barriers for people to queue, however, you may be surprised to know we were the only people in the queue.
 The wheel provides 24 cabins.
-It measures 47,60 metres high and a diameter of 57 metres.
+It measures 47,60 metres high and has a diameter of 57 metres.

 Turkmenbashi Ruhy Mosque or Gypjak Mosque is built by Turkmenbashi, Turkmenistan’s first president-dictator, in his mother’s honour but is now buried alongside her in the mausoleum.
 Texts of the Ruhnama, the former president’s moral guidebook, are chiselled into the marble, extolling Turkmenbashi as the only leader Turkmens should follow.
 Is this why it usually sits empty even though it can house 10,000 worshippers?

-On our return from Darvaza gas crater in the Karakum desert, we visited Tolkuckka-Basar, also known as Altyn Asyr bazaar, it is the largest market in Turkmenistan and the fifth largest in central Asia.
+On our return from Darvaza gas crater in the Karakum desert, we visited Tolkuckka-Basar, also known as Altyn Asyr bazaar, it is the largest market in Turkmenistan, and the fifth largest in central Asia.
 It is located just outside Ashgabat in the residential area of Choganly.
-The market covers over 150 hectares and there are more than 2000 shops separated into sections, you can buy anything from toys, spices, fruit, locally manufactured carpets to live sheep.
+The market covers over 150 hectares and there are more than 2000 shops separated into sections, you can buy anything from toys, spices, fruit, and locally manufactured carpets to live sheep.